keboola/connection-docs/tutorial/management/index.md

 nor will the access to your project be limited.
 We don't do such things.

 ## Final Note
 This is the end of our stroll around Keboola Connection.
-On our walk, we missed quite a few things -- Applications, Python and R transformations, Redshift and Snowflake features, to name a few.
+On our walk, we missed quite a few things:
+Applications, Python and R transformations, Redshift and Snowflake features, to name a few.
 However, teaching you everything was not really the point of this tutorial.
 We wanted to show you how Keboola Connection can help in connecting different systems together.